MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-control-access-to-ews-in-exchange.md

 description: "Find out how to control access to EWS for users, applications, or the entire organization."
 ---

-# How to: Control access to EWS in Exchange
+# Control access to EWS in Exchange

 Find out how to control access to EWS for users, applications, or the entire organization.